Chocolatier (video game): Reception

 Chocolatier was awarded Gamezebo's Zeeby award for best strategy game of 2007.
-GameZone's Anise Hollingshead found the game too easy, noting "there really isn’t a whole lot of thinking involved."
-Other reviewers called it "a delightfully challenging business tycoon game", and "challenging but not frustratingly so."
+GameZone's Anise Hollingshead found the game too easy, noting that "there really isn't a whole lot of thinking involved".
+Other reviewers called it "a delightfully challenging business tycoon game", and "challenging" but not much "frustrating".
 The game's graphics and sound received praise: Marc Saltzman noted "the game's wonderful art style and delightful music".

 Reviewers praised the amount of freedom given to players.
 Didi Cardoso of website Grrl Gamer enjoyed the flexibility, but noted that sometimes she felt lost and was unsure of how to find the location of the next recipe.
 The chocolate manufacturing mini-game was also praised as "fun".
 Peter Cohen of Macworld noted that some fans of business simulators might find the mini-game "off-putting", but also suggested that it helped break up gameplay.
 Marc Saltzman expressed the same opinion, while Anise Hollingshead found the mini-game to be too easy to play.